CPE/BMC Houston Charge on Credit Card or Bank Statement

 • A CenterPoint Energy natural gas account

-How to Confirm the CPE/BMC Charge
+How to Confirm a CPE/BMC Credit Card or Bank Charge

 1. Check Your CenterPoint Energy Account